BDC Hamburger Icon

 How to think like a startup but scale like an enterprise

-As you take the best characteristics from successful startups and enterprises, the next step is igniting a startup culture by engaging and challenging employees to innovate.
+As you take the best characteristics from successful startups and enterprises, the next step is to ignite a startup culture by engaging and challenging employees to innovate.
 Here’s how to do that:

 1. Open innovation to everyone.
 Extend innovation programs to all employees across departments, levels and roles.
 From there, encourage inclusion and diversity of perspectives, and empower employees to make decisions and tap into their inner entrepreneur.

 2. Recreate a startup-like environment.
-As employees innovate, support their ideas with mentor networks, angel investors and other resources that an actual startup would use.
+As employees innovate, support their ideas with mentor networks, angel investors and other resources that a startup would use.
 This will help lead your internal innovators through the four phases of a lean startup: ideation, validation, funding and development.

-3. Use gamification to make innovation fun, and introduce rewards (such as discretionary bonuses or time off) as incentives.
+3. Use gamification.
+Make innovation fun, and introduce rewards, such as discretionary bonuses or time off, as incentives.
 Additionally, look for opportunities to secure publicity for the innovative ideas or solutions your employees create.
 Highlighting employees’ accomplishments is extremely rewarding for them.
 It spurs further engagement and innovation from other employees and can bolster your company’s brand reputation.

-4. Appoint a champion.
-Designate an internal champion to lead your innovation initiatives, and attain buy-in from higher-ups all the way to the C-Suite.
-Most importantly, your champion can help you discover existing, untapped talent by engaging as many employees as possible and sharing what your programs have to offer.
+4. Appoint an innovation leader.
+Designate an internal champion to lead your innovation initiatives, and attain buy-in from higher-ups all the way to the C suite.
+Most importantly, your champion can help you discover existing, untapped talent by engaging as many employees as possible and sharing your programs’ offerings.

-5. Customize for each culture.
+5. Customize your approach.
 One size doesn’t fit all when it comes to innovation, especially for global companies.
-All stakeholders have different personalities, priorities and passions.
-And there will always be polarities of tension between established and startup practices in a big company.
-Therefore, customize and balance your program’s approach to stimulating employee innovation, blending the startup and large enterprise mindsets.
-As innovation expert and author Michael Docherty advises: “Embrace the power of AND,” referring to the required blend of more than one approach to innovation.
+All stakeholders have different personalities, priorities and passions, and there will always be tension between established and startup practices in a big company.
+So customize and balance your program’s approach to stimulating employee innovation by blending the startup and large enterprise mindsets.

-Green initiatives fuel innovation in many companies today.
-Companies are marketing their green innovations to show customers they care while reducing environmental harm.
+Green initiatives fuel innovation at many companies today.
+Companies are marketing their green innovations to reduce environmental harm and show customers they care.

 Compete in an age of disruption

-If you combine the best attributes of a startup culture with the scalability of an enterprise, competing in an age of disruption is far less daunting.
-The goal is to transform your organization and its culture by empowering and inspiring employees – regardless of role, rank or region – to innovate.
+If you combine the best attributes of a startup culture with the scalability of an enterprise, it makes it far less daunting to compete in an age of disruption.
+The goal is to transform your organization and its culture by empowering and inspiring employees of all roles, ranks and regions to innovate.

 Then, provide a wealth of resources, training and incentives while nurturing their innovation to bring big ideas to market.
-If your employees are free to innovate anytime, anywhere, you’ll improve your entire organization – and change the world while you’re at it.
+If your employees are free to innovate anytime, anywhere, you’ll improve your entire organization — and you just might change the world while you’re at it.

 BDC Logo